DCSIMG

 Data and processing

-Daily minimum and maximum temperature and precipitation GCM output were statistically downscaled using the Bias Correction/Constructed Analogues with Quantile mapping version 2 (BCCAQv2) procedure.
-A total of 26 statistically downscaled GCM outputs were utilized to derive the indices.
+Daily minimum and maximum temperature, along with precipitation data from GCMs, were statistically downscaled using the BCCAQv2 approach.
+This stands for Bias Correction / Constructed Analogues with Quantile mapping version 2.
+A total of 26 downscaled GCM outputs were used to derive the indices.

-There are multiple ranges of climate indices available, one common example is the Expert Team on Climate Change Detection and Indices (ETCCDI) indices.
-The ETCCDI indices were developed for understanding the past and future changes in climate extremes (e.g., Sillmann et al. 2013a, b Reference5Reference6).
-They are not, however, always relevant for tracking climate impacts at the regional and local scales (Li et al 2018)Reference1.
+There are several sets of climate indices available.
+A well-known example is the Expert Team on Climate Change Detection and Indices (ETCCDI).
+The ETCCDI indices were developed to study past and future changes in climate extremes.Reference6Reference7 However, they may not always show local or regional climate impacts.Reference1

 Use limitation